ae-foster/ae-foster.github.io/_posts/2024-01-06-sgboed-gp-conceptual.markdown

 However, Pyro does provide some neat advantages.
 Firstly, you do not have to write a new implementation of the PCE objective for every new model.
 Secondly, the simulator and the likelihood model *must* be consistent by design.
 This is something that could easily go wrong if you wrote your own implementation.
-It would of course be possible to redo this exercise in pure PyTorch.
+Of course, it would be possible to redo this exercise in pure PyTorch.

 ## References